ashwinichhipa/technical_assignment_accession_number/README.md

 ### Assumptions:
  Expect the input data in LLLL..LLNNN...NN format only Where LL..L denotes one or more ASCII letters and NNN...NN denotes one or more digits

+### Enhancements:
+ Can use Parallel Streams for processing the data much faster.